asprenger/MLflow_introduction/README.md

 	python train_estimator.py --learning-rate 0.001 --tracking-url http://127.0.0.1:5000
 	python train_estimator.py --learning-rate 0.0001 --tracking-url http://127.0.0.1:5000

 An experiment sends parameters, metrics and training results to the tracking service.
-The last checkpoint is exported as a MLFlow Model and pushed to the tracking service.
+The last checkpoint is exported as a MLflow Model and pushed to the tracking service.

 Open a browser at `http://127.0.0.1:5000` and select `MNIST_TF_Estimator` to see the 3 runs of the experiment: